scalacenter/bloop/README.md

 Those contributors labelled with 👀 can review and merge pull requests.

 Do you fancy contributing?
-Talk to us in our [Gitter channel][gitter] and start contributing to our project by [reading our CONTRIBUTING guide][contributing].
+Talk to us in our [Gitter channel][gitter] and start contributing to Bloop by [reading the CONTRIBUTING guide][contributing].

-This project is an official [Scala Center][scalacenter] project and follows the [Scala Code of Conduct][coc].
-We are committed to providing a safe environment for everyone.
+`scalacenter/bloop` is an official [Scala Center][scalacenter] project and follows the [Scala Code of Conduct][coc].
+We are committed to providing a safe environment for all contributors.

 [gitter]: https://github.com/scalacenter/bloop
 [contributing]: https://scalacenter.github.io/bloop/docs/developer-documentation/